rayjanwilson/pr-to-pipeline-test/README.md

 Additionally, we found it challenging to find examples of how to use ImageBuilder to make Docker images and AMIs from the pipeline.
 This repo includes both as examples, including a way to automatically update the version numbers.

+## multi-account

+- add programmatic access to your `~/.aws/credentials` for the test and prod accounts
+- bootstrap the account the pipeline will be deployed to
+  - `npx cdk bootstrap`
+- run the following to bootstrap those accounts
+  - `env CDK_NEW_BOOTSTRAP=1 npx cdk bootstrap --profile <PROFILENAME> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust <ACCOUNT_PIPELINE_DEPLOYED_TO> aws://<ACCOUNT_FOR_TEST_OR_PROD>/<REGION>`
+  - eg) `env CDK_NEW_BOOTSTRAP=1 npx cdk bootstrap --profile test --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust 173975140544 aws://636493737377/us-east-1`